Bringing Home an Adopted Cat: The First Month

 The signals to watch for: she’s eating normally most days, using the litter box without issue, coming out from hiding when you enter, and generally acting like she owns the room you gave her.
 When those things are consistent for several days, crack the door open during a quiet time and let her decide whether to step out.
 Don’t carry her out.
 Don’t block her retreat back in.

 Her first exploration will probably be short.
 She’ll poke her head into the hallway, maybe venture a few meters, and scurry back at the first unfamiliar sound.
 Let her.
 Over the next week or two, her range will expand, and she’ll start to treat more of the house as territory.
-The safe room should stay accessible — door open, supplies still inside — for at least another couple of weeks as a known retreat she can go back to when she needs it.
+The safe room should stay accessible, door open, supplies still inside, for at least another couple of weeks as a known retreat she can go back to when she needs it.

 Meeting the rest of the household

 Family members should be introduced one at a time, sitting on the floor, not trying to pet her.
 The same principles that applied in the safe room apply here: let her approach.
-If there are children in the house, this is worth a real conversation: no picking up, no cornering, no following her when she walks away.
+If there are children in the house, this is worth a real conversation.
+No picking up, no cornering, no following her when she walks away.
 Cats who learn in their first weeks that humans respect their “no” are much easier to live with six months later.

 The first vet visit

-Standard advice is to book a vet visit within three to seven days of pickup, and for cats who are stable and approachable that’s reasonable — especially if the shelter didn’t complete a health check or you’re catching signs of anything worth a hands-on exam.
+Standard advice is to book a vet visit within three to seven days of pickup, and for cats who are stable and approachable that’s reasonable, especially if the shelter didn’t complete a health check or you’re catching signs of anything worth a hands-on exam.
 A fecal check, a parasite plan, and a record of whatever the cat arrived with are genuinely useful in the first week.

 When you do go, the visit should cover a general wellness check, a fecal exam for parasites, a plan for any vaccinations she’s still due for, and, if she hasn’t been spayed or neutered already, a timeline for that.
 Bring whatever medical paperwork the shelter sent you home with.

 The one thing that should not wait is a real medical emergency.
-Complete refusal to eat past 24 hours is a serious concern in cats — cats that go several days without food, especially if they’re overweight, are at risk for hepatic lipidosis (fatty liver disease), which is why the 24-hour cutoff matters and isn’t just caution.
-Blood in stool or urine, labored breathing, straining in the litter box without producing urine (which in a male cat can be a urinary obstruction and is a true emergency), unresponsiveness — none of these should wait for a scheduled visit.
+Complete refusal to eat past 24 hours is a serious concern in cats.
+Cats that go several days without food, especially if they’re overweight, are at risk for hepatic lipidosis (fatty liver disease), which is why the 24-hour cutoff matters and isn’t just caution.
+Blood in stool or urine, labored breathing, straining in the litter box without producing urine (which in a male cat can be a urinary obstruction and is a true emergency), unresponsiveness, none of these should wait for a scheduled visit.

 The closing reframe